dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/intermediate-results/texture-removed-binary-image-unit.md

 **Return value**

-Returns a const pointer to CImageData object that represents the binary image with texture removed.
+Returns a const pointer to CImageData object that represents the texture-removed binary image.
 You don't need to release the memory pointed to by the returned pointer.